Introduction

 Reporting

-You can the export data you collected with Squeezely.
+You can the export data you collected with Spotler Activate.

-Call the resource endpoint and we will generate a CSV file.
+Call the resource endpoint and we will generate an export file.

-Optionally you can supply a callback url which we call when the file is generated.
+Optionally you can supply a callback url which we call when the file generation is completed.

 Example request: